-- (i) Variations in rooflines should be used to add character to smaller buildings, and reduce the massive scale of large buildings. - (ii) Features such as eaves, parapets, and sloped rooflines should be integrated into the overall design of the structure. - (iii) The use of green or living roofs is encouraged.
+- (i) Variations in rooflines should be used to add character to smaller buildings, and reduce the massive scale of large buildings. - (ii) The use of green or living roofs is encouraged.
 The guidelines above should not be construed to preclude the use of innovative green technologies. - (d) Entrances.
-The design of entrances should be attractive and welcoming. - (e) Materials and Colors: - (i) High-quality, durable materials such as brick, stone, wood, and concrete clapboard are encouraged. - (ii) Building colors shall reflect the intended architectural style rather than pre-determined corporate or business colors.
+The design of entrances should be attractive and welcoming. - (e) Materials and Colors: - (i) High-quality, durable materials such as brick, stone, wood, and concrete clapboard are encouraged. - (ii) Building colors should reflect the intended architectural style rather than pre-determined corporate or business colors.